shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 store.dispatch = patchStoreToSupportErrorHandling(store)
 ```

-If we want to avoid assigning, in order to 'chain' them we have pass the current version of `store.dispatch` to each of them as argument.
+If we want to avoid assigning, in order to 'chain' them we have to pass the current version of `store.dispatch` to each of them as argument.
 That way, the first function will get the original `store.dispatch` and return a new version of `store.dispatch`.
 This will go as argument to the second function so that can return a further modified version.
 Eventually we will receive a fully changed version of `store.dispatch`.
 Instead of changing `store.dispatch` itself we will create a copy of store at setup time with the last fully changed version of `dispatch`.

 So the final version of those two functions will look like this: